Show All Answers

 We appreciate your donation, but we CANNOT ACCEPT

 Books that are not clean, or have missing or torn dust jackets Textbooks, Study Guides, Homeschooling Materials Anything that is NOT a book, CD, or DVD Basement/Garage/Storage unit clean-outs

 Contact the Broomfield Recycling Center at 303-404-2839, or CHARM Recycle in Boulder at 303-444-6634 for information about recycling options.

-The Friends meet the 2nd Tuesday of each month at 6 pm in the Library upper level conference room.
+The Friends meet the 2nd Tuesday of each month at 6 pm in the Library lower level conference room.
 Board meetings are open to the public and members of the community are always welcome to attend.

 (1) Fifty (50) percent of the roof area, as measured in plan view; (2) Fifty (50) percent or more of the exterior walls of a building as measured contiguously around the building envelop; or (3) Any portion of an exterior wall facing a public street, but not an alley.

 In order for a wall not to be considered a demolished wall, the wall shall meet the following minimum standards:

 A. The wall shall retain studs or other structural elements, the exterior wall finish and fully framed and sheathed roof above that portion of remaining building to which such wall is attached; B. The wall shall not be covered or otherwise concealed by a wall that is proposed to be placed in front of the retained wall; and Each part of the retained exterior walls shall be connected contiguously and without interruption to every other part of the retained exterior walls.